canro91/canro91.github.io/_posts/2021-05-10-WriteTestsThatUseDateTimeNow.md

 In our last post about using [builders to create test data]({% post_url 2021-04-26-CreateTestValuesWithBuilders %}), we wrote a validator for expired credit cards.
 We used `DateTime.Now` all over the place.
 Let's see how to write better unit tests that use the current time.

 **To write tests that use DateTime.Now, create a wrapper for DateTime.Now and use a fake or test double with a fixed date.
-As alternative, create a setter or an optional constructor to pass a reference date**.
+As an alternative, create a setter or an optional constructor to pass a reference date**.

 Let's continue where we left off.
 Last time, in our post about the [the Builder pattern]({% post_url 2021-04-26-CreateTestValuesWithBuilders %}), we wrote two tests to check if a credit card was expired.
-These are the tests we wrote that time.
+These are the tests we wrote at that time.

 ```csharp
 using FluentValidation.TestHelper;